leobouard/PasswordReminderByEmail/README.md

 2. Add or modify translations available in the `templates` folder
 3. Edit the `data.json` to apply translations to your users using filters
 4. Brand the `layout.html` with your logo and colors
+5. Make sure that you have access to fine-grained password policies (container `CN=Password Setting Container`)
-5. Do a test run of the script using the parameter `-TestRecipient`
+6. Do a test run of the script using the parameter `-TestRecipient`
-6. If everything is alright, you can put the script into scheduled task
+7. If everything is alright, you can put the script into scheduled task

 ## Features